 In 2012, Avery completed a season with the second company of Dallas Black Dance Theatre in Dallas, TX.
 He is currently a company member of Jill Rucci’s 8&1 Contemporary Dance Company also of Dallas, TX.

-His commercial performance credits include a tour with Director/Producer Debbie Allen, a featured dancer role in the upcoming film Bolden (SAG-AFTRA), and a production faculty role with Choreographer/Actor Darrin Henson.
+His commercial performance credits include a tour with Director/Producer Debbie Allen, a featured dancer role in the film 'Bolden' (SAG-AFTRA), and a production faculty role with Choreographer/Actor Darrin Henson.
 A lover of all performance art genres, Avery’s musical theatre credits include Aida, Festival of the Lion King, Twist and Shout, Fame, The Spirit of Broadway, The Wiz, and Rent.
 His musical theatre choreography credits include Beauty and the Beast, Smokey Joe’s Café, and Hairspray.

 Lastly, Avery's world of pageantry is multi-layered.
 He first became a Local Director for the Miss America Organization in 2002 and has since coached several titleholders across the country in multiple pageant systems.
 He has the unique male experience of being a coach and contestant.
 In 2016 he became the first Mr. Louisiana to win the Mr. United States title in New York City.
 He went on to win 1st Runner-Up at the Mr. Real Universe Pageant in Lima, Peru.